MHickey2/Quiz-Lite/README.md

   <br/>

 ### The Target Customer: <a name="targetcustomer"></a>
-- The audience of the site would encompass a number of age groups and there would generally not be any limitation on who could avail of the quiz.
+- The audience of the site could encompass a number of age groups and there would generally not be any limitation on who could avail of the quiz.
 - Would probably require some access to digital technology.
-- May be useful for user who has spare time and who would like to test themselves with no judgement.
+- May be useful for a user who has spare time and who would like to test themselves with no judgement or long term commitment.

  <br/>